vaquerizaslab/tadtool/README.md

 python setup.py install
 ```

-This should install both the Python 2 package and a command-line executable called __tadtool__.
+This should install both the Python package and a command-line executable called `tadtool`.

 Test the installation running